Felipalds/fuwari-blog/src/content/posts/go-tcp/golang-tcp.md

 ---
-title: Golang TCP server
+title: Hands-on: Building a Secure TCP-Based Chat Group with Golang
-published: 2023-10-01
+published: 2024-07-25
-description: A TCP server with Golang.
-Pure and simple.
+description: Building a TCP-only chat group may be hard.
+Let's decompliate the process and build a secure chat group with Golang.
 tags: [Golang, WebDev, Backend]
 image: "./go.png"
 category: Golang
 draft: false
 ---

-# Golang TCP server from scratch
+# Hands-on: Building a Secure TCP-Based Chat Group with Golang

+You can check the repos right here:

 Paragraphs are separated by a blank line.